drewr/esperanto/README.md

 ## Usage

-The tests are the best documentation right now. `test/esperanto/test/search.clj` is a good start.
+The tests are the best documentation right now. `test/esperanto/test/search.clj` is a good place to start.
 It demonstrates creating a node, indexing docs, and searching.

 ## License